How Long Does Suboxone Block Opiates?

 Opioid Abuse And Dependence

-The primary use of Suboxone is to treat opioid dependence, which can be both a sign and symptom of opioid abuse.
+The primary use of Suboxone is to treat opioid dependence, which can be both a sign and a symptom of opioid use disorder.

 • taking drugs in higher doses than prescribed